 Therapeutic bikes are built for those who cannot ride a standard, two-wheeled bike, with or without training wheels.
 These bikes are adapted specifically for the rider’s needs and can include any combination of special features such as higher seatbacks, pedal straps, caregiver steering mechanisms, larger frames, hand pedals, and much more.

 If your child with a disability is unable to ride a standard bicycle due to challenges such as difficulties with balance or limited strength, an adapted therapeutic bike may be needed.
 To receive a therapeutic bike for your child, you will need to submit an application that requires additional medical and financial documentation.
+To ensure services for those who need it most, Variety’s therapeutic bikes program serves families with an adjusted gross income of less than $85,000.
+Each application is reviewed on an individual basis.
+Variety considers applications from families with a higher adjusted gross income if special circumstances, such as a loss of income or additional expenses, apply.

 Questions about standard bikes?
 Please contact Robin Diehl via email or phone at 314-720-7717 for more info.